 Mainstreaming CCA was carried out well and project was effective. efficient and sustainable.
 Areas of Improvements include: Assessing the CCA needs of diverse vulnerable groups, improving guidance to respect competing needs of transhumant pastoralists, adhering to Environmental and Social Values and respecting and mapping environmentally protected areas.
 It is recommended that the project work towards a more community-based and wider landscape approach, and respect the role of wildlands.
+Cape Verde

-Cape Verde Overall, targeting was satisfactory.
-The POSER parent project targeted rural areas of 7 of the 10 islands, based on poverty and POSER (2013agricultural potential.
-Of these, POSER-C 2022) mid 2017 targeted 4 islands to support "integrated onwards added water basin management".
-50% of the ASAP funds. project beneficiaries were women (MTR). and became However, only 27%was in management "POSERbodies.
-The Project was aware of the need Climate". to better assess the specific CCA
+POSER (2013-2022) mid 2017 onwards added ASAP funds, and became "POSER-Climate".
+Overall, targeting was satisfactory.
+The POSER parent project targeted rural areas of 7 of the 10 islands, based on poverty and agricultural potential.
+Of these, POSER-C targeted 4 islands to support "integrated water basin management".
+50% of the project beneficiaries were women (MTR).
+However, only 27%was in management bodies.
+The Project was aware of the need to better assess the specific CCA vulnerabilities of the targeted beneficiaries.